How to Apply

 Tuition & Fees

 All S.J.D. students are required to take 16 credits during their one-year residency.
 In addition, students are assessed a $5,000-per-semester S.J.D. fee for two semesters each year.
 After the first year, students must enroll in 1 credit per semester.
 Below is an example of a typical tuition schedule for an S.J.D. student.
-Note that tuition rates are based on the 2017-18 academic year, and are subject to change.
+Note that tuition rates apply to newly enrolled students and are based on the 2019-20 academic year, and are subject to change.

 |Estimated Annual Expenses - First Year||S.J.D.
 Students|